etcharran/Nubank/README.md

 To gain all of the net core di power the program raises a host which handles the injection and execution.

 ## Domain
-The domain has 3 different core structures:
+The domain has 2 different core structures:
-- Logic
 - Operation
 - BusinessValidations